 In 1994, Dr. Littarru, a professor of biochemistry at the University of Ancona Medical College in Ancona, Italy, published a book entitled Energy and Defense.
 The book's subtitle was Facts and Perspectives on Coenzyme Q10 in Biology and Medicine.
-The word Energy in the title refers to the bioenergetics role of Coenzyme Q10 in the cells, and For many years, Dr. Littarru has been a professor teaching biochemistry to medical students.
-Until recently, he has served as the chairman of the International Coenzyme Q10 Association.
-His primary research interest has always been biomedical research on Coenzyme Q10.
+The word Energy in the title refers to the bioenergetics role of Coenzyme Q10 in the cells, and the word Defense in the title refers to the antioxidant role of Coenzyme Q10 in quenching harmful free radicals and protecting the body from oxidative damage.

-the word Defense in the title refers to the antioxidant role of Coenzyme Q10 in quenching harmful free radicals and protecting the body from oxidative damage.
+In his introduction, Dr. Littarru remembered and paid tribute to the pioneers in Coenzyme Q10 research: Dr. R. A. Morton, Dr. Fred Crane, Dr. Karl Folkers, Dr. Peter

-In his introduction, Dr. Littarru remembered and paid tribute to the pioneers in Coenzyme Q10 research: Dr. R. A. Morton, Dr. Fred Crane, Dr. Karl Folkers, Dr. Peter Mitchell, Dr. Yuichi Yamamura, and Dr. Per Langsjoen.
+Mitchell, Dr. Yuichi Yamamura, and Dr. Per Langsjoen.
 Dr. Svend Aage Mortensen wrote the text on the inside of the book jacket.